shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```
 $ ./a.out
 ```
-Some people choose to [add `./` to the search path](https://stackoverflow.com/questions/27188856/adding-any-current-directory-to-the-search-path-in-linux) for executables in Linux, but it is not necessary.
+It is possible to [add `./` to the search path](https://stackoverflow.com/questions/27188856/adding-any-current-directory-to-the-search-path-in-linux) in Linux so that you do not have to type `./` before the executable every time, but it is not necessary.
 In my instructions, I will include `./` before all executables.<br/>

 You do not need to turn in this exercise, but you may if you want to practice turn-in submissions.
 You must submit lab exercises 3 and 4 for lab credit.